khalti/docs.khalti.com/content/checkout/web.md

 	1. `onSuccess`
 		This method is called once a transaction is confirmed by a user.
+		It receives transaction `token` and `amount` among other payloads.
-		One should implement this method to initiate payment verification at merchant.
+		One should implement this method to initiate payment verification at merchant which in turn will make verification request at Khalti.
+		For documentation on verification follow this [link](./../api/verification.md).

 	2. `onError (optional)`
 		This method is optional.
 If implemented, it will receive errors that occured during payment initiation and confirmation.